 Those living in the New York City area may already know about the hideout dedicated to all things spooky and Tim Burton – Beetle House.
 Creator Zach Neil decided to give the City of Angels a taste of this wonderfully macabre establishment (much to my delight) by opening what was supposed to be only a pop-up location on Hollywood Boulevard back in May of 2017.
-A year later, the joint is still open and going strong.
-I’ve had the opportunity to visit this niche a couple of times and want to share my experience for anyone curious to know more about it.
+More than a year later, the joint is still open and going strong.
+I’ve had the opportunity to return to this niche a few times and want to share my experience for anyone curious to know more about it.

-After dinner, we went back out to the bar which was like walking into my dream midnight haunt!
+After dinner, I like returning out to the bar, which is like walking into my dream midnight haunt!
 Walls are covered with images from Tim Burton’s popular films.
-Cobwebs, rustic chandeliers, skulls and a menagerie of creepy pieces decorated the bar.
-And music from his movies as well as gothic tunes blared from the speakers.
+Cobwebs, rustic chandeliers, skulls and a menagerie of creepy pieces decorate the bar.
+And music from his movies as well as goth tunes blare from the speakers.
 You can choose from several dark corners to lounge, socialize and imbibe in drinks.
 There’s a good chance you’ll see Mr. Scissorhands walking around timidly greeting people.

 Although the Los Angeles Beetle House location was supposed to be just a pop-up, it seems that it’s here to stay.
 If you’re in the area make sure to stop in, if only to have a drink at the bar and take in the scenery.
-I can’t express enough how much I enjoyed myself here.
-To quote Lydia in the film Beetlejuice, “I myself am strange and unusual,” and this enclave felt like home.
+I can’t express enough how much I enjoy myself here.
+To quote Lydia in the film “Beetlejuice,” “I myself am strange and unusual,” and this enclave feels like home.

 Owner Zach Neil also recently published the cookbook “The Nightmare Before Dinner,” which contains a variety of recipes based on the Beetle House menu!
 Find out more about this, and the Los Angeles and New York locations at the official website.